 Meet the Survivor Resources Board of Directors.
 We are grateful for their dedicated service, for the way they share their skills with us and for the time they invest here.

-Angela Pappas benefitted from Survivor Resources services in 2012.
-The staff’s compassion, knowledge and expertise were essential to her and her family.
-At that time Angela determined she wanted to serve alongside this worthy cause.
-As a board member, her goal is to be instrumental in ensuring Survivor Resources can continue to bring hope, encouragement and answers to the families who need it.
+Angela Pappas first learned about Survivor Resources services in 2012 when her family experienced an unforeseen and devastating loss.
+The staff’s compassion, knowledge and expertise were essential to her healing and ongoing well-being.
+At that time, Angela determined she wanted to serve alongside this worthy cause as a board member.
+In 2017, Angela became the chair of the Board of Directors where she provides leadership to the board that helps ensure Survivor Resources can continue to bring hope, encouragement and answers to the families who need it.

 Angela is most inspired when connecting with others and spending time with loved ones, especially her husband and daughters.
 Prior to serving Survivor Resources, Angela volunteered for the Ronald McDonald House and Children’s Hospitals and Clinics.

 Tim Delforge believes strongly that Survivor Resources equips people to deal with the uncertainty and grief that follows tragedy.
 He joined the board because he believes in the work being done by Survivor Resources.
 He feels that his connections within the Saint Paul community can be utilized to bring more resources, and ultimately help more people that are in need.
 Tim has over 20 years of experience in banking, finance and business development and holds a Bachelor of Business Administration degree from the University of Wisconsin – Oshkosh, with a major in marketing.
 He is currently a Relationship Manager with the Business Banking group at the Saint Paul Office of Associated Bank.
 He works with business owners to help manage and grow their businesses.
 Tim lives in Hugo, Minnesota with his wife Sarah and children Caitlyn and Maxwell.
 In his free time he enjoys camping and traveling.